 Ancient Tunisia - Colony and Empire

-- Magnificent amphitheatre of El Djem
+- Magnificent amphitheatre of El Jem

-- The Holy city of Kairouan
+- Explore the holy city of Kairouan

 Throughout its eventful history Tunisia has had many guises; as the Phoenician colony of Carthage, as the ‘Granary of the Roman Empire’ and then as the medieval Muslim province of Ifriqiyah.
 Its development as an important trade centre ensured its centre stage role, leaving a richly decorated chronicle amply illustrated by Tunisia’s many fine museums, sites and monuments.

 Day 1 London/ Tunis – Fly to Tunis.